Table of Contents

 What is RTD and thermocouple?

-Resistance Temperature Detectors (RTD) and Thermocouples are the most common sensor types used to measure temperatures.
+RTDs and thermocouples, among the most common types of sensors, measure temperatures.

 What is called thermocouple?